Gene Stratton-Porter: Job/Career

 While her marriage to Charles Porter provided financial security and personal independence, Gene sought additional roles beyond those of wife and mother.
 She took up writing in 1895 as an outlet for self-expression and as a means to earn her own income.
 Stratton-Porter felt that as long as her work did not interfere with the needs of her family, she was free to pursue her own interests.
 She began her literary career by observing and writing about birdlife of the upper Wabash River valley and the nature she had seen during visits to the Limberlost Swamp, less than a mile from her home in Geneva, Indiana.
 The Limberlost Swamp, the Limberlost Cabin at Geneva, and after 1913, the Cabin at Wildflower Woods at Sylvan Lake in northeastern Indiana became the laboratories for her nature studies and the inspiration for her short stories, novels, essays, photography, and movies.

 Stratton-Porter wrote twenty-six books that included twelve novels, eight nature studies, two books of poetry, and four collections of stories and children's books.
 Of the fifty-five books selling one million or more copies between 1895 and 1945, five of them were novels written by Stratton-Porter.
 Among Stratton-Porter's best-selling novels were Freckles (1904), A Girl of the Limberlost (1909), The Harvester (1911), Laddie (1913), and Michael O'Halloran (1915).
-Stratton-Porter incorporated every day occurrences and acquaintances into her works of fiction.
+Stratton-Porter incorporated everyday occurrences and acquaintances into her works of fiction.
 Many of her works delve into difficult subject matter such as themes of abuse, prostitution, and abandonment.
 In the case of Her Father's Daughter (1921), the anti-Asian sentiment that her writing reflected was prevalent in the United States during that era.
 Her other writing also introduced the concept of land and wildlife conservation to her readers.

-Although Stratton-Porter preferred to focus on nature books, it was her romantic novels that gained her fame and wealth.
-Although, she often did create an irrefutable link between nature and romance in her plotlines; nature often represents a comfort for her characters, as she felt it was for her as a child.
+Stratton-Porter preferred to focus on nature books, but it was her romantic novels that gained her fame and wealth, although she often did create an irrefutable link between nature and romance in her plotlines; nature often represents a comfort for her characters, as she felt it was for her as a child.
 These romantic novels generated the income that allowed her to pursue her nature studies.
 Her novels have been translated into twenty-three languages, as well as Braille.
 At its peak in the early 1910s, her readership was estimated at 50 million, with earnings from her literary works estimated at $2 million.